Even If This Love Disappears Tonight (2025): Seoul vs UK Cinema

 Scene 2: Birmingham, The Empty Echo

-Panel description: Wide empty seats.
+Wide empty seats.
 One viewer lit by a phone.
 The screen waits like a disappointed teacher.

 Dialogue:

-Viewer: “I’ll watch it later.”
+Viewer: “I’ll watch it on Netflix.”

-Scene 3: The Algorithm’s Date Night
+Scene 3: The Global Release Plan

 Dialogue: